Mary Magdalene: The Surprising Historical Truth (Life, Death, Marriage)

 She was also considered very important to early Christians.
 How do we know?
 She is depicted as one of the first people to encounter both the empty tomb of Jesus and the risen Jesus himself.
 Whether or not this can be historically confirmed, it definitely means that she was seen as significant in the earliest Jesus movement.

 Finally, several long-held myths about her don’t hold water.
-There is no evidence that she was a prostitute, a claim first uttered by a Pope in the 6th century and later developed in the Middle Ages.
+There is no evidence that she was a sex worker, a claim first uttered by a Pope in the 6th century and later developed in the Middle Ages.
 In addition, there is no evidence that she and Jesus were married.
 The apocryphal gospels that seem to show a romantic relationship between them are merely showing Mary’s importance in the movement.
 Finally, there is no evidence that she bore a child, with Jesus or anyone else.

 NOW AVAILABLE!
 DID THE CHRISTMAS STORY REALLY HAPPEN?